American Goldfinch: The Golden Bird

 American Goldfinch Song

-The in-flight call of the American goldfinch sounds like po-ta-to-chip.
+Listen for their four-syllable in-flight po-ta-to-chip call.
 Its other songs and calls are random series of warbles and twitters that last a few seconds, while its courtship call is a sharp tee-yee with a burst of sweet canary-like song that rises and falls.

 Listen to the American goldfinch’s song.